Undergraduate research programs and funding

 When do I submit a petition?

-A petition can be submitted at any time in your academic career. the petition is to apply credits that are on your transcript towards your dars, so it can be retroactive if the credits had been registered for in the past. we generally suggest waiting for at least a quarter so you can articulate your roles and responsbilities on the project for your write up. the department the research is housed under does not affect your ability to petition, we look at the quality of the research in a biological context and your role within the project., why do undergraduate research.
+A petition can be submitted at any time in your academic career.
+The petition is to apply credits that are on your transcript towards your DARS, so it can be retroactive if the credits had been registered for in the past.
+We generally suggest waiting for at least a quarter so you can articulate your roles and responsibilities on the project for your write up.
+The department the research is housed under does not affect your ability to petition, we look at the quality of the research in a biological context and your role within the project.

 Undergraduate research is a great way to prepare oneself for work or graduate study.
 The experience will help you increase your understanding of the scientific method by developing practical lab skills, and how to read and evaluate scientific journal articles.
 If you are considering a career in research, it will help you decide whether that path is right for you and help you choose between research areas.
 It also helps you build a "portfolio" to give an indication of your abilities and experience.
 And, because you will be working closely with one or two professors/researchers, this is a good opportunity for future letters of recommendation.